Timelines in posts

 • color: The background color for the event’s bar on the timeline.
 You can use any common color format such as hexadecimal, RGB, HSL, etc. Defaults to Kanka’s standard purple.

 • name: The event’s title, ideally short and descriptive.
-When a bar is hovered or tapped, this will be shown under the timeline along with the start and end dates.
+When an event’s bar is hovered or tapped, this will be shown under the timeline along with the start and end dates.

 • (description): A description of the event can be provided for display under the title when hovered or tapped.
 Simply enter a line break after the other settings and any text (including HTML) on lines 2+ will be used for the description.
 This requires the attribute to have the Multiline type.

-Once set up, moving the timeline is very easy.
-Just edit the entry or post where you want it to appear, switch to Code View in the editor’s toolbar, and insert the code below wherever you want the timeline to reside:
+If you prefer, you can easily move the timeline to any other post, or to the main entry.
+Simply edit the entry or post where you want it to appear, switch to Code View in the editor’s toolbar, and insert the code below wherever you want the timeline to reside among the rest of your content:

 <div id="timeline-in-post-target"></div>

-The timeline’s post will then be removed from the page to keep it clean, and when the page is viewed by a campaign admin, they will see a small edit link above the timeline to edit the post, should they need to change its permissions or other settings.
-(To delete the post entirely, first remove the above code and it will return to normal.)
+When the template finds this code on the page, it moves the timeline to it and hides the original post from the page to keep it clean.
+When the page is viewed by a campaign admin, they will see a small edit link below the timeline to edit the post, should they need to change its permissions or other settings or delete it altogether.

 Styling